 Do all funeral homes offer pre-need insurance?

 No, not all funeral homes offer pre-need insurance.
-It’s best to reach several funeral homes to determine which ones offer insurance.
+It’s best to research several funeral homes to determine which ones offer insurance and which policy you’d feel would offer the best financial protection.